Best Waterproof Walkie-Talkie For Fishing (and Kayaks)

 They’re battery-powered and usually come with a transmitter/receiver, antenna, a ‘push-to-talk’ button, a loudspeaker and a microphone.
 Sometimes the loudspeaker and microphone are combined but the modern models tend to separate the two.

-Whether you are a pair or a group of people, in order to communicate you’ll need to tune in to the same frequency or channel.
+Whether you are a pair or a group of people, in order to communicate with the other party you’ll need to tune in to the same frequency or channel.
 Walkie-talkies operate on a half-duplex channel which means that only one radio on the channel can transmit signal at any one time.

 All the other radios on this channel can listen, but in order to speak you’ll have to press the PTT (push-to-talk) button and let go once you’re done (now the “over and out” business starts making sense doesn’t it?).